junsangjo/Junsangjo/README.md

 3. 👨‍🎓 **mathematics**: I love all of mathematicse.

 I want to become a Machine Learning Engineer.
-So, for the OSS term project, I plan to solve AI problems by applying mathematical knowledge.
+So, for the OSS term project, I plan to make machine learning algorithms by applying mathematical knowledge.
 I use with
 *[Linear Algebra]()*.
 *[Prob/Stats]()*.